Phewa Lake: Origin

 An analysis of lake sediments reveals its age to be BC 12640 - 12025.
-However Phewa lake is regarded to be formed during circa 13000 BC.
+However, Phewa lake is regarded to have been formed circa 13000 BC.

 Lake economy

-Phewa lake and water sports is one of the major tourist attraction of Pokhara city and the north shore of the lake has developed into a tourist district, commonly called Lakeside, with hotels, restaurants and bars catering to the tourists.
+Phewa lake and water sports is one of the major tourist attractions of Pokhara city and the north shore of the lake has developed into a tourist district, commonly called Lakeside, with hotels, restaurants and bars catering to the tourists.
 The water from Phewa lake's outlet is used to generate electricity.
 The Phewa Power House is located about 1.5 km from the southern part of the Phewa lake.
-A part of the lake is also used as commercial caged fisheries.
+A part of the lake is also used for commercial caged fisheries.